-Generate\circuit produces a circuit from cells in the bucket by the following rule: Suppose the circuit generated is called ckt.
+Generate_circuit produces a circuit from cells in the bucket by the following rule: Suppose the circuit generated is called ckt.
 If the driver of a wire is not in ckt, it will become ckt's input.
 If a wire in ckt drives a wire which connects to some ports outside ckt, it becomes ckt's output.

-Symmetry\detect uses the symmetry detector discussed in the previous section and returns symmetries.
-If the symmetry group contains more than 6! permutations, 1000 random permutations are used instead of enumerating all of them.
-Wire\length returns the wirelength of the circuit.
-The procedure rewire performs rewiring of the circuit according to the symmetry, and unrewire undoes the rewiring.
+Symmetry_detect uses the symmetry detector discussed in the previous section and generates symmetries from the returned symmetry generators in the following way: (1) put symmetries that share at least one variable into the same set, (2) enumerate all permutations of symmetries from each set except symmetry sets containing $\geq 7!$ permutations.
+In this case, 1000 random permutations are used instead of enumerating all of them.
+Wire_length returns the wirelength of the circuit.
+The procedure rewire performs rewiring of the circuit according to the symmetry, and unrewire reverses the rewiring.